2041013007-ashu/Commvault_coding/README.md

 ## Application requirements
 -> An basic application was made using flask
--> Upload function, Search function and Download function were added based on some criterias -> An HTML file was created for criterion specifications.
+-> Upload function, Search function and Download function were added based on some criterias

 ## Host the applications using Nginx
 -> EC2 instance was connected using SSH